pyeventsourcing/esdbclient/README.md

 recorded events.

-The optional `include_checkpoints` argument is a Python `bool` which indicates whether checkpoints should be included when recorded events are received.
+The optional `include_checkpoints` argument is a Python `bool` which indicates whether "checkpoint" messages should be included when recorded events are received.
 Checkpoints have a `commit_position` value that can be used by an event processing component to update its recorded commit position value, so that, when lots of events are being filter out, the subscriber does not have to start from the same old position when the event processing component is restarted.

+The optional `include_caught_up_fell_behind` argument is a Python `bool` which indicates whether "caught up" and "fell behind" messages should be included when recorded events are received.
+The default value of `include_caught_up_fell_behind` is `False`.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.